apiverve/zipcodes.NET-API/Readme.md

 ## Usage

-The Zip Codes API documentation is found here: [https://docs.apiverve.com/api/zipcodes](https://docs.apiverve.com/api/zipcodes).
+The Zip Codes Lookup API documentation is found here: [https://docs.apiverve.com/api/zipcodes](https://docs.apiverve.com/api/zipcodes).
 You can find parameters, example responses, and status codes documented here.

 ### Setup

 ###### Authentication
-Zip Codes API uses API Key-based authentication.
+Zip Codes Lookup API uses API Key-based authentication.
 When you create an instance of the API client, you can pass your API Key as a parameter.

 ```
 // Create an instance of the API client
-var apiClient = new ZipCodesAPIClient("[YOUR_API_KEY]", true);
+var apiClient = new ZipCodesLookupAPIClient("[YOUR_API_KEY]", true);
 ```

 ---